mehmandarov/myZumo/README.md

   * Make sure the drivers fro Arduno are installed on the computer
   * Open and upload the Standard Firmata (File->Examples->Firmata->Standard Firmata) to the Arduino.
 2. Install [Node.js](https://nodejs.org/).
-3. Make sure node and npm are in your path (i.e. you can run both commands in yout shell)
+3. Make sure node and npm are in your path (i.e. you can run both commands in your shell)
-4. In your shell, go to the directory for this project, and run
+4. In your shell, go to the directory for this project, and run:
    ```bash
    npm install
    ```

 5. Run johnny-five code:
    ```bash
    node myZumo_prototype1.js
    ```